salman0325/salman0325/README.md

 # 👋 Hi, I'm Salman Khan

 Welcome to my GitHub profile!
-I am a passionate *DevOps Engineer* with hands-on experience in Linux, Docker, Kubernetes, GitHub Actions, git0ps, Jenkins, CI/CD pipelines, AWS, and cloud-native tools.
+I am a Associate *DevOps Engineer in Corvids lab * with hands-on experience in Linux, Docker, Kubernetes, GitHub Actions, git0ps, Jenkins, CI/CD pipelines, AWS, and cloud-native tools.
 I enjoy automating workflows, improving deployment processes, and building reliable systems.

 ---

 ## 🚀 About Me
-- 🔧 *DevOps Engineer* focusing on automation and cloud-native technologies
+- 🔧 *Associate DevOps Engineer* focusing on automation and cloud-native technologies
 - 🐧 Strong in *Linux, **Shell scripting*, and system administration
 - 🐳 Skilled in *Docker*, containerization, and microservices
 - ☸️ Experience with *Kubernetes* deployment and management